cnorick/curse-of-strahd-notes/Session Prep/Session 6.md

 - The party goes to bed
 - The party sets out
+	- They can go down the dirt path

 - [ ] [[Anakir]] has sweet dreams, everyone else has nightmares (except tea-totaler) [[Pelanil]]
 - [ ] Pie saves at noon